cloudant/CDTDatastore/doc/replication.md

 // username/password can be Cloudant API keys
 NSString *s = @"https://username:password@username.cloudant.com/my_database";
 NSURL *remoteDatabaseURL = [NSURL URLWithString:s];
-CDTDatastore ds = [manager datastoreNamed:@"my_datastore"];
+CDTDatastore *datastore = [manager datastoreNamed:@"my_datastore"];

-// Create a replicator that replicates changes from the local
+// Create a replicator that replicates changes from a remote
-// datastore to the remote database.
+// database to the local one.
-CDTPullReplication *pushReplication = [CDTPullReplication replicationWithSource:remoteDatabaseURL
+CDTPullReplication *pullReplication = [CDTPullReplication replicationWithSource:remoteDatabaseURL
                                                                          target:datastore];
 NSError *error;
 CDTReplicator *replicator = [replicatorFactory oneWay:pullReplication error:&error];

-//check error
+// Check replicator isn't nil, if so check error

 // Start the replication and wait for it to complete [replicator start];